Our tenancy agreements are all approved by specialist solicitors ...so you can be sure that they are legally binding and up to date.

 In Scotland, all Short Assured Tenancies which commence after 1 May 2013 require the provision of a tenant information pack to the tenant.
 Failure to provide a pack is a criminal offence punishable by a fine in the magistrates court.
 The pack must include a statement of the tenancy terms (usually the tenancy agreement), a copy of any AT5 notice served (required to create an SAT), a copy of the landlords gas safety certificate, and the specified tenant information pack document contained within the Tenant Information Packs (Assured Tenancies) (Scotland) Order 2013.
 Tenant information packs are available to download from the Scottish government website.

-The tenancy agreement download for Scotland also includes the important Form AT5 (Scottish Notice of a Short Assured Tenancy) and a Repairing Standard provisions template letter, both of which must be given to your tenant before the tenancy agreement is signed and dated.
-Both these forms include expert guidance on how to complete them.
+The tenancy agreement download for Scotland also includes the important Form AT5 (Scottish Notice of a Short Assured Tenancy) which must be given to your tenant before the tenancy agreement is signed and dated.

 Legal notes for Northern Ireland